 - Personal Articles Floater (PAF) — This add-on is good for items that are extremely valuable, rare, or irreplaceable, and it allows you to be reimbursed for the value of the item, based on a bill of sale or appraisal that’s been approved by your insurer.

 - Valuable Items Plus Endorsement — This homeowner’s extension is less comprehensive than a PAF due to the limits set in place by the insurer.
 However, your valuables remain protected against additional perils.

-The second way to insure your jewelry is by purchasing a policy designed for it by a specialized insurance group.
+The second way to insure your jewelry is by purchasing a policy designed for it by an insurance group.

 Other tips for insuring and protecting your jewelry include: